 - Jan Morse, Director, Student Conflict Resolution Center

-- Jane O'Brien, Associate Director, Center for Innovation in Education
+- Jane O'Brien, Education Program Specialist, Center for Innovation in Education

 - Emily Ronning, Assistant to the Sr. VP and Provost, Office of the Senior Vice President for Academic Affairs and Provost